Vasundhara Doraswamy: Vasundhara Style

 Vasundhara gained her initial training in Pandanallur Style of Bharathanatyam.
-Over the years, with her experience and creativity, she has been able to give it a unique footprint of her own, which has been recognized by the dance fraternity and the art connoisseurs in her performances and that of her students.
+She has been acclaimed for having brought a unique style to the dance form, and has been praised by the dance fraternity and art connoisseurs alike.

-As a venerated Guru, Vasundhara has been successful in generating (three generations) disciples who have imbibed her every move, look (Drishti) and nuances needed etc. in the way they perform.
+As a Guru, Vasundhara has trained three generations of disciples who have imbibed her every move, look (Drishti) and nuances needed etc. in the way they perform.

 What inspired Vasundhara to experiment with the boundaries of the classical dance of Bharatanatyam was supposed to have been her strong footing in Yoga and experience of martial arts.
 Her use of singular hastas, alluring gaits, abhinaya which can communicate easily with the common man, modifications of the adavus, aharya, inimitable feather-touch footwork, all within the traditional framework, have led to a unique footprint that is today identified and recognized as "Vasundhara Style".

 Book

 Vasundhara's biography 'Vasundhara: Odyssey of a Dancer' by professor G.S.
 Paul was released during her 70th Birthday celebrations on 11 January 2019 in Mysore.

+'Orbit Of Vasundhara: Realm Of Dance's Truth' in English and 'Gejje Uluhina Naduve nrutyasatya:Vasundhara samvada' in Kannada both written by Vid.Shubhada Subramanyam was released on 15 November 2024 in Mysore during the 10 day International Dance and Music Festival 'Vasundharotsava 2024' also marking her 75th Birthday celebrations.